jinghao/jinghao.github.com/_posts/2007-11-03-when-religion-becomes-immoral.md

 created: 1194075743
 categories: []
 ---
-According to the <a href="http://news.bbc.co.uk/2/hi/americas/7072404.stm" target="_blank">BBC</a>, "the Westboro Baptist Church was taken to court by the father of Lance Cpl Matthew Snyder, a marine who died serving in Iraq in March 2006," for attending the soldier's funeral with signs reading "Thank God for dead soldiers" and "You're going to hell".
+According to the [BBC](http://news.bbc.co.uk/2/hi/americas/7072404.stm), "the Westboro Baptist Church was taken to court by the father of Lance Cpl Matthew Snyder, a marine who died serving in Iraq in March 2006," for attending the soldier's funeral with signs reading "Thank God for dead soldiers" and "You're going to hell".

 The same source also indicates that this is not the first time the church has caused trouble--"Members of the church - based in Topeka, Kansas - have denounced homosexuality for years, initially targeting the funerals of Aids victims."
 Now, they have extended their pickets to the funerals of soldiers, who they believe are being punished by God "because of America's tolerance of homosexuality."